nanomq/nanomq/docs/en_US/config-description/acl.md

 `connect_timeout`: Specifies the connection time-out duration, which is the maximum time the client will wait while trying to establish a connection with the server.`0s` means never timeout.

 `pool_size`: Specifies the size of the connection process pool, which is the maximum number of concurrent connections that can be established.

+`cache_ttl`: Time after which an ACL cache entry will be deleted.
+ACL Cache mechanism is enabled when `cache_ttl` is large than `0s`.
+An ACL Cache will be created when a HTTP authentication request is successful.
+All the subsequent HTTP authentication requests with same `access`, `username`, `password`, `clientid`, `ip address` will also be successful when the ACL Cache exists.
+(Cache Hit)

 ## Upcoming Features